Yuanieking/Attendance-Checking-System-for-Clubs-and-Orgs/README.md

 # Attendance-Checking-System-for-Clubs-and-Orgs
 C language system
-Files for the data storing not included.
+Files for the file handling not included.